Dez Bryant

-Desmond Demond Bryant (born November 4, 1988) is an American former professional football wide receiver who played in the National Football League (NFL) for 9 seasons, primarily with the Dallas Cowboys.
-He played college football for the Oklahoma State Cowboys, earning consensus All-American honors during his sophomore year in 2008.
-He missed most of his junior season due to violating an NCAA bylaw.
+Desmond Demond Bryant (born November 4, 1988) is an American former professional football wide receiver who played in the National Football League (NFL) for nine seasons, primarily with the Dallas Cowboys.
+He played college football for the Oklahoma State Cowboys, earning consensus All-American honors as a sophomore in 2008.
+Bryant missed most of his junior season due to violating an NCAA bylaw.

-He was selected by the Dallas Cowboys in the first round of the 2010 NFL draft, where he earned three Pro Bowl berths and was named an All-Pro in 2014.
+Bryant was selected by the Dallas Cowboys in the first round of the 2010 NFL draft, where he earned three Pro Bowl berths and was named an All-Pro in 2014.
 After eight seasons with the Cowboys, Bryant was acquired by the New Orleans Saints in 2018, but suffered a season-ending injury two days after signing with the team.
 After a year away from the NFL, Bryant signed with the Baltimore Ravens in 2020, where he was primarily a backup and alternated between the practice squad and the active roster.

 Early life

 Desmond Demond Bryant was born in Galveston, Texas at The University of Texas Medical Branch on November 4, 1988.
 He and his family later moved to Lufkin, Texas, where he attended Lufkin High School.
-While at Lufkin High School, he played high school football for the Panthers football team.
-As a junior, he caught 48 passes for 1,025 yards and 16 touchdowns.
+While at Lufkin High School, Bryant played high school football for the Panthers football team.
+As a junior, he recorded 48 receptions for 1,025 yards and 16 touchdowns.
 Bryant led Lufkin to a 14–1 record, including an appearance in the 5A Division II state semifinals, where they lost 46–28 to Todd Dodge's Southlake Carroll.
-In his senior year, Bryant had 53 receptions for 1,207 yards with 21 touchdowns, and was an All-State selection.
+As a senior, Bryant had 53 receptions for 1,207 yards with 21 touchdowns, and was an All-State selection.
 Lufkin finished the season with an 11–1 record, after losing 38–25 to Round Rock in the area round of the playoffs.
 After the season, Bryant participated in the Offense-Defense All-American Bowl.
 He was named an All-American by Parade and SuperPrep.

 Bryant competed in track and field and was one of the state's top competitors in the triple jump (top-jump of 14.17 m).
 As a standout hurdler, he had personal bests of 14.56 seconds in the 110-m hurdles and 40.70 seconds in the 300-m hurdles.
-He was also a member of the 4 × 100-m (42.62) and 4 × 200-m (1:28.35) relay squads.
+Bryant was also a member of the 4 × 100-m (42.62) and 4 × 200-m (1:28.35) relay squads.

 Recruiting

-Regarded as a four-star recruit by Rivals.com, Bryant was listed as the no. 9 wide receiver prospect in the class of 2007, and the second from Texas behind only Terrence Toliver.
+Regarded as a four-star recruit by Rivals.com, Bryant was listed as the No. 9 wide receiver prospect in the class of 2007, and the second from Texas behind only Terrence Toliver.
 Recruited by numerous major programs, including most Big 12 schools, Bryant took official visits to Texas A&M, Oklahoma State, and Texas Tech, before committing to the Cowboys on January 29, 2007.